Our Latest News

 Being here, I’ve been intrigued by how the business works, how to turn an idea into a product in this competitive field is mind boggling to me.
 I would be looking for an MBA focussed on the Aerospace Industry.
 I believe this will help in qualifying me for a leadership role within the company.

-As for my job, I look forward to learning as much as I can about different aspects of the industry in my current role and in different position which include, quality, supply chain, exploring the different products and fields, all in an effort to broaden my knowledge and get a glimpse of the big picture.
+As for my job, I look forward to learning as much as I can about different aspects of the industry in my current role and in different positions which include, quality, supply chain, exploring the different products and fields, all in an effort to broaden my knowledge and get a glimpse of the big picture.

 Giving back to the community is something extremely important.
 It is part of being human in my opinion.
-And right now, I’m paying back through providing mentorship to young Syrian youth who excelled in their high school studies and would like to continue their higher education at top universities around the world.
+And right now, I’m paying back through providing mentorship to Syrian youth who excelled in high school and would like to continue their higher education at top universities around the world.
 This volunteering opportunity was made possible by the Syrian Youth Empowerment initiative.

 Al Thuraya has made my dream come true through the generous financial support and mentorship.
 Every time I needed advice and guidance on decisions related to academia or career, I found Al Thuraya founder Hossam Shobokshi there for me ready to help and answer all the questions that I had while connecting me with people who had the experience in the field I wanted to work at.
 He was there for us whenever we needed him, It is something we will never forget.
 As means to pay it forward, I have started mentoring Syrian youth, and would love to be amongst AlThuraya Foundation’s mentors network.